AleEro/Dzetto/README.md

 # Description
-this is first progeam which i've created for a team of translators
+this is first progeam which i've created for the team of translators

 # Name:
 Dzetto